The Government now requires Councils to prepare a Brownfield Register.

 Status of sites

-The pilot Brownfield Register does not affect the status of sites that already have planning permission.
-The inclusion of other sites on the pilot Brownfield Register does not give them any formal status, or grant permission in principle.
+The Brownfield Register does not affect the status of sites that already have planning permission.
+The inclusion of other sites on the Part 1 of the Brownfield Register does not give them any formal status, or grant permission in principle.
 Planning applications on these sites will be considered on their merits in accordance with the local plan, national policy and any other material considerations.

-The pilot Brownfield Register will be reviewed following the formal requirement to prepare such registers coming into force.
+The Brownfield Register will be reviewed at least annually (by 31st December).
 This may affect the status of sites included on future Brownfield Registers prepared by the Council.
 The compiling of future Brownfield Registers will provide the opportunity for the potential inclusion of other identified sites and public engagement on these sites.

-The pilot Register consists of sites identified in the adopted Torbay Local Plan 2012-2030.
+The Register consists of sites identified in the adopted Torbay Local Plan 2012-2030.

 - How the council works